 The risk indicators follow a structure that addresses the specific needs of small water systems pursuing consolidation under the new resilience-focused framework.
-These include groundwater decline, source capacity, and supplier size.
-Factors that may determine a systems need to integrate into regional infrastructure.
+These include groundwater decline, source capacity, and supplier size-factors that may determine a system's need to integrate into regional infrastructure.
 Small systems seeking consolidation prioritize reliability, interconnection potential, and redundancy, particularly in the face of climate-driven supply disruptions.
 While previous assessments considered broader systemic risks, this refined approach focuses on actionable consolidation pathways, where small systems can effectively improve their resilience through strategic partnerships and infrastructure investments by concentrating on key physical, environmental, and infrastructure risks.

 The updated assessment synthesizes multiple dimensions of water system risk, aiming to help state and local agencies and small water systems plan for future water shortages and direct resources where they are needed most.
+The results are presented to support technical assistance and funding decisions for small water systems at the highest risk.